Ignite-Laboratories/Tiny/readme.md

 # Tiny

-A very simplistic helper package for working at the bit level in Go.
+### A very simplistic helper package for working at the bit level in Go.

 ----

+The goal of Tiny is to allow easy bit level manipulation of odd-length binary information.
+Synthesizing random strings of binary data, for example, is not a common operation - but one that the language is quite good at.

+The central pillar of Tiny is the `Measure` object.
+This represents a container of bytes and bits that can easily be manipulated.

+In addition to this, a suite of constants and helper functions to work with `SubByte` numbers is included.
+To make it easier, I fleshed out the complete range of binary ranges with fitting terms.

 | Width  | Range  |  Name   |
 |:------:|:------:|:-------:|